 \section{Abstract}

-Recent advances in unsupervised representation learning have experienced remarkable progress, especially with the achievements of contrastive learning, which regards each image as well its augmentations as a separate class, while does not consider the semantic similarity among images.
-This paper proposes a new kind of data augmentation, named \emph{Center-wise Local Image Mixture}, to expand the neighborhood space of an image.
-CLIM encourages both local similarity and global aggregation while pulling similar images.
-This is achieved by searching local similar samples of an image, and only selecting images that are closer to the corresponding cluster center, which we denote as center-wise local selection.
-As a result, similar representations are progressively approaching the clusters, while do not break the local similarity.
-Furthermore, image mixture is used as a smoothing regularization to avoid overconfidence on the selected samples.
+Contrastive learning based on instance discrimination trains model to discriminate different transformations of the anchor sample from other samples, which does not consider the semantic similarity among samples.
+This paper proposes a new kind of contrastive learning method, named CLIM, which uses positives from other samples in the dataset.
+This is achieved by searching local similar samples of the anchor, and selecting samples that are closer to the corresponding cluster center, which we denote as center-wise local image selection.
+The selected samples are instantiated via an data mixture strategy, which performs as a smoothing regularization.
+As a result, CLIM encourages both local similarity and global aggregation in a robust way, which we find is beneficial for feature representation.
 Besides, we introduce \emph{multi-resolution} augmentation, which enables the representation to be scale invariant.
-Integrating the two augmentations produces better feature representation on several unsupervised benchmarks.
-Notably, we reach $75.5\%$ top-1 accuracy with linear evaluation over ResNet-50, and $59.3\%$ top-1 accuracy when fine-tuned with only $1\%$ labels, as well as consistently outperforming supervised pretraining on several downstream transfer tasks.
+We reach $75.5\%$ top-1 accuracy with linear evaluation over ResNet-50, and $59.3\%$ top-1 accuracy when fine-tuned with only $1\%$ labels.